nicebyte/niceshade/README.md

 For example, the following line will produce OpenGL 4.3 and Metal 1.2 shaders for each technique defined in `input.hlsl`, in the `generated_shaders/` subfolder:

-`nicegraf_shaderc input.hlsl -O generated_shaders/ -t gl430 -t msl12`
+`niceshade input.hlsl -O generated_shaders/ -t gl430 -t msl12`

 <a name="techniques"></a>
 ## Defining Techniques